dragoncoder047/dragoncoder047/README.md

 I mostly do Javascript and Python stuff.

-I do know a bit of C++ via the use of Arduinos.
+I picked up C++ and C via the use of Arduinos.

 I have a [blog](https://dragoncoder047.github.io/blog/) that I occasionally write stuff on.